ArronBeale/CI_PP1_V_Photography/README.md

 ### First Time User
 1. Home page to show it is a photography site.
-2. Accessibility.
-3. Easy navigation.
-4. Information easily available, contact information, gallery, about.
+2. Information easily available, contact information, gallery, about.
-5. Links to social media available.
+3. Links to social media available.
-6. Gallery of photographers work.
+4. Gallery of photographers work.
-7. Responsive design to work on phone, tablet, laptop and desktop.
+5. Responsive design to work on phone, tablet, laptop and desktop.

 ### Returning User
-8. All of the above.
-9. Accessibility.
-10. Easy navigation.
+6. A contact form.
-11. A newsletter sign up.
+7. A newsletter sign up.

 ### Site Owner
-12. To showcase my photographs in a gallery.
+8. To showcase my photographs in a gallery.
 13. To have relevant keywords for search engines.
-14. To have accessibility for visitors.
-15. A responsive design for visitors to my site, phone, tablet, laptop, desktop.
+14. To provide some information about me on a about page.
-16. Navigation to be easy and intuitive.
+15. Navigation to be easy and intuitive.
-17. A home page, a gallery page, an about page and a contact page.
+16. A home page, a gallery page, an about page and a contact page.
-18. Social media links on the bottom of each page.
+17. Social media links on the bottom of each page.
-19. A google map on my contact page.
+18. A google map on my contact page.
-20. My picture on the home page, very important!
+19. My picture on the home page, very important!
-21. Visitors to sign up to my newsletter.
+20. Visitors to sign up to my newsletter.

 [Back to Top](<#Table-of-Content>)
 ## Design